MicrosoftDocs/azure-docs/articles/jenkins/jenkins-aks-blue-green-deployment.md

 1. Select **Pipeline > Definition > Pipeline script from SCM**.

-1. Fill in the SCM repo url `your forked repo` and script path `deploy/aks/Jenkinsfile`
+1. Enter the SCM repo url with your &lt;your-forked-repo>

+1. Enter the script path as `deploy/aks/Jenkinsfile`.

 ## Run the job